-I remember my earlier days in marketing and when I learned about the mystical SEO to increase my Google rankings.
-During those times not many people had heard about it unless they were in the digital marketing industry.
-However, its popularity began to grow quickly as knowledge of how it could increase your business significantly seeped into the minds of business owners.
+I remember my earlier days in marketing and when I learned about mystical SEO to increase my Google rankings.
+Not many people had heard about it during those times unless they were in the digital marketing industry.
+However, its popularity began to proliferate as knowledge of how it could increase your business significantly seeped into the minds of business owners.

-Nowadays small business owners have not only heard about optimizing their business website but are already implementing it or are thinking about it.
+Nowadays, small business owners have not only heard about optimizing their business website but are already implementing it or thinking about it.
 Several are even familiar with meta tags and keyword research and how they should be used to help their Google ranking.
-This is good because with 75% of users never scrolling past the first web page of the search engine results pages the importance of optimizing your website cannot be understated.
+This is good because with 75% of users never scrolling past the first web page of the search engine results pages, the importance of optimizing your website cannot be understated.

 What is SEO?

-SEO, still very young in conception, is believed to have come about somewhere around 1991 and has been evolving more and more rapidly with time.
-So much so that if you look at the ever-evolving algorithm updates from the primary search engine, Google, you will see multiple updates occurring each year.
+SEO, still very young in conception, is believed to have come about somewhere around 1991 and has been evolving rapidly.
+So much so that if you look at the ever-evolving algorithm updates from the primary search engine, Google, you will see multiple yearly updates.

 There are essentially two scopes, National and Local SEO.

 National search engine optimization targets its people anywhere without any geographic limitations.
 Google, in particular, has done an excellent job determining whether certain types of businesses fall under local or fit into the general category of National SEO.
 Some examples of companies well-suited for this are online businesses such as SAAS, software as a service provider, and marketing agencies ;-).